FftyShadesofCode/web-module-project-context/README.md

 const { products, addItem } = useContext(ProductContext);
 ```

-- Now that we have all of the data we need we can refactor our `Products` component from using props.
+- Now that we have all the data we need, we can refactor our `Products` component from using props.

 - To do so we just need to remove every instance of `props`.